shikijs/shiki/docs/guide/install.md

 </body>
 ```

 It's quite efficient as it will only load the languages and themes on demand.
-For the code snippet above, only four requests will be fired (`shikiji`, `shikiji/themes/vitesse-light.mjs`, `shikiji/langs/javascript.mjs`, `shikiji/wasm.mjs`), with around 200KB data transferred in total.
+For the code snippet above, only four requests will be fired (`shiki`, `shiki/themes/vitesse-light.mjs`, `shiki/langs/javascript.mjs`, `shiki/wasm.mjs`), with around 200KB data transferred in total.

 [Demo](https://jsfiddle.net/rdasqhxu/1/)